zachgoll/express-jwt-authentication-starter/README.md

 DB_STRING_PROD=<your db string>
 ```

 You will also need to start the Mongo DB database using the `mongod` process.
-I run this process persistently in the background, but you could also just type `mongod` in your terminal (assuming you have Mongo DB installed).
+I run this process persistently in the background, but you could also just type `mongod` in your terminal (assuming you have Mongo DB installed and are on a UNIX based OS).

 Next, you will need to generate a public/private keypair.
 The `.gitignore` automatically ignores the private key.